 The Book of Esther in Hebrew

-The scroll is formed of 5 membranes containing 17 (?) text columns with 19 (?) lines per column except for col. 16 inscribed in 11 lines divided into two parts.
+The scroll is formed of 5 membranes containing 17 (?) text columns with 19 (?) lines per column except for col. 16 inscribed in 11 lines divided into two half-columns.

-The text is inscribed in black ink, in a square Italian Hebrew script on parchment membranes.
+The text is inscribed in black ink, in Hebrew square Italian script on parchment membranes.

 This image belongs to the ''Ursula and Kurt Schubert Archive'' in the Center for Jewish Art.